rhondae1/theonequiz/README.md

 1. Why did we use Promises when dealing with asynchronous XHR calls?
   **Student answer:**

+  Promises, to my knowledge, causes asynchronous functions, calls that aren't synchronous to delay until other tasks are complete. making things run more smoothly.
+Some tasks depend on others, some don't.

 1. Provide a simple example of the syntax for handling a Promise.
   **Student answer:**

+  for example:

+return function () {
+  var Promise = q.defer()

+  $.ajax({
+    url: 'MeFirst.com'
+  })
+  .done(function (data) {
+    Promise.resolve(data)
+  })
+  .fail(function (xhr, status, error) {
+    Promise.reject(error)
+  })

+  return Promise.promise
+}

 ## Scope and this

 What gets logged to the console when the following code executes?
 Explain why.

 **Student answer: **

+Probably the number "42"....because "666" is an evil number, and Steve is probably 42 years old.

 ```
 var answer = "42";